agnlt64/swift-messenger/README.md

 # SwiftMessengr

-You can access SwiftMessengr here: [swiftmessengr.com](swiftmessengr.com).
-Be careful, every info that you may enter will probably erased since this app is in its early stage of development.
+You can access SwiftMessengr [here](swiftmessengr.com).
+Be careful, every info that you may enter will probably be deleted since this app is in its early stage of development.

 ## Warning
 In order to run properly, the app needs a config file named `.config` in the root directory of the app (`app/.config`) containing the PostgreSQL URL of your database.
 If the app doesn't find the config file, it will look for the `DATABASE_URL` environment variable, which should also be containing a PostreSQL URL.
 Not doing one of the above will result in a crash and the app will simply not run.
 Howerver, this feature is currently disabled and the database will be created at the root of the app in `instance/db.sqlite3`